auth0/docs/articles/client-platforms/jquery/04-user-profile.md

 ---
 title: User Profile
-description: This tutorial will show you how to integrate Auth0 with jQuery to authenticate and fetch/show/update profile information.
+description: This tutorial demonstrates how to integrate Auth0 with jQuery to authenticate and fetch/show/update profile information.
 ---

 <%= include('../../_includes/_package', {